magepeopleteam/mage-eventpress/readme.txt

 This addon allows you to set different member prices for Event Manager and Tickets Selling Plugin for WooCommerce Plugin’s tickets.
 Pricing will work depending on the member type that is logged in.
 Currently, it is supported with WordPress Default Userrole and WooCommerce Membership Plugin.

 👉[Event Max-Min Quantity Limiting Addon](https://mage-people.com/product/event-max-min-quantity-limiting-addon-for-woocommerce-event-manager/)👈
 This addon for Event Manager and Tickets Selling Plugin for WooCommerce allows admins to create events with limited quantities.
-This can be ideal for selling tickets to popular events where you want to ensure that everyone who wants to attend can get a ticket.

 👉[Event Global Qty Addon](https://mage-people.com/product/global-common-qty-addon-for-event-manager/)👈 With this addon, Event Manager and Tickets Selling Plugin for WooCommerce Plugin’s Ticket QTY can manage a Common QTY or Global QTY.
-Default QTY works with Ticket type’s QTY but with this addon, you can easily manage a common quantity.

 👉[Event Review And Rating Addon](https://mage-people.com/product/review-and-rating-addon-for-event-manager/)👈 This is the Event Rating and Review Addon.
 With this addon, the admin can enable a review and rating section for each event.
 Admin can also set up who can set up reviews for each event.